davidsonfellipe/awesome-wpo/README.md

 - [ImageEngine](https://imageengine.io) - Cloud service for optimizing, resizing and caching images on the fly with great mobile support.
 - [ImageKit.io](https://imagekit.io) - Intelligent real-time image optimizations, image transformations with a global delivery network and storage.
 - [Optimizt](https://github.com/343dev/optimizt) - CLI image optimization tool.
 It can compress PNG, JPEG, GIF and SVG lossy and lossless, and also create AVIF and WebP versions for raster images.
-- [ResponsiveImage](https://responsive-image.dev/) - Generate optimized images (WebP, AVIF) and LQIP placeholders using Vite or webpack plugins and render responsive image markup with an image component for multiple frameworks.
+- [ResponsiveImage](https://responsive-image.dev/) - Generate optimized images (WebP, AVIF) and LQIP placeholders using Vite or Webpack plugins and render responsive image markup with an image component for multiple frameworks.

 ## Lazyloaders

-- [lazyload](https://github.com/vvo/lazyload) - Lazyload images, iframes, widgets with a standalone JavaScript lazyloader ~1kb
+- [lazyload](https://github.com/vvo/lazyload) - Lazyload images, iframes, widgets with a standalone JavaScript lazyloader ~1kb.
-- [lozad.js](https://github.com/ApoorvSaxena/lozad.js) - Highly performant, light ~0.9kb, and configurable lazy loader in pure JS with no dependencies for responsive images, iframes, and more
+- [lozad.js](https://github.com/ApoorvSaxena/lozad.js) - Highly performant, light ~0.9kb, and configurable lazy loader in pure JS with no dependencies for responsive images, iframes, and more.

 ## Loaders

 - [HeadJS](https://github.com/headjs/headjs)- The only script in your HEAD. for Responsive Design, Feature Detections, and Resource Loading.
-- [RequireJS](https://requirejs.org/) - RequireJS is a JavaScript file and module loader.
+- [RequireJS](https://requirejs.org/) - JavaScript file and module loader.
 It is optimized for in-browser use, but it can be used in other JavaScript environments, like Rhino and Node.js.
 - [Labjs](https://github.com/getify/LABjs) - is an open-source (MIT license) project supported by Getify Solutions.
 The core purpose of LABjs is to be an all-purpose, on-demand JavaScript loader, capable of loading any JavaScript resource, from any location, into any page, at any time.
 - [Defer.js](https://github.com/wessman/defer.js) - Async Everything: Make the meat of your pages load faster with this JS morsel.
 - [InstantClick](https://github.com/dieulot/instantclick) - InstantClick makes the following links in your site instant.